 Financial assistance to woodland owners for completing projects to practice good forest stewardship on their land.
 A typical project is between 3 and 20 acres but could be smaller or larger depending on land goals.
 Whether you want to maintain wildlife habitat, promote biodiversity, prevent wildfires, produce firewood, or just create an enjoyable place to escape, we can help.

-There are a number of projects eligible for cost-share support before June 30, 2017.
+There are a number of activities eligible for cost-share support before June 30, 2018.
 Below are just a few examples.

 Reforestation and tree planting: